sairamkumarm/AnSRS/README.md

 Email: sairamkumar.m@outlook.com
 Github: https://github.com/sairamkumarm/AnSRS

-ansrs is a command-line spaced repetition system designed for quick item tracking and recall scheduling.
+AnSRS (Pronounced "Answers") is a spaced repetition system. ansrs is a command-line spaced repetition system designed for quick item tracking and recall scheduling.
 It uses a lightweight local database to manage three sets: working, completed, and recall.
 The system supports a jump-start feature that allows new users to begin recall sessions immediately using predefined items, bypassing the usual initialization delay.

-The tool is currently built for Windows only and compiled into a native binary for zero-dependency execution.
-Linux support can be added easily, but testing is pending.

-Usage: ansrs [-hlsV] [-i=ITEM_ID] [COMMAND]

-AnSRS (Pronounced "Answers") is a spaced repetition system.

 There are 3 Store of data here.
 A WorkingSet, where Items set for recall during a session are stored.
 A CompletedSet, where items recalled, are stored, waiting to be commited.
 A Database, where items are persisted for further recollection.

+The tool is currently built for Windows only and compiled into a native binary for zero-dependency execution.
+Linux support can be added easily, but testing is pending.

+Usage: ansrs [-hlsV] [-i=ITEM_ID] [-n=ITEM_NAME_QUERY] [COMMAND]

   -h, --help         Show this help message and exit.
   -i, --id=ITEM_ID   Print a specific Item
   -l, --list         Lists set and db state
+  -n, --name=ITEM_NAME_QUERY
+                     Find an Item by it's name, query must be longer than one character
   -s, --set          Use this flag with --list to print only set -V, --version      Print version information and exit.
 Commands: